Wavelet Networks: Scale-Translation Equivariant Learning From Raw Time-Series: Experimental details

-Whenever possible, we utilized existing code for the baselines of our wavelet networks as an starting point for the general infrastructure of our model.
-Specifically, we utilize the PyTorch implementation provided in \url{https://github.com/philipperemy/very-deep-convnets-raw-waveforms} and \url{https://github.com/kyungyunlee/sampleCNN-pytorch} as baseline for the US8K experiments of \citet{dai2017very}, and the MTAT experiments of \citet{lee2017sample}, respectively.
-By doing so, we aim to preserve the reproducibility of the experiments in the corresponding baseline papers during our own experiments, as some important training factors are not specified in the baseline papers, e.g., the learning rate utilized in \citet{dai2017very}.
-Unfortunately, we could not find code online for \citet{abdoli2019end}, and thus we were forced to interpret some of the ambiguities in the paper, e.g., the pooling type utilized in the pooling layers and the implementation of the utilized loss.
+Whenever possible, we use existing code for the baselines of our wavelet networks as a starting point for the general infrastructure of our model.
+Specifically, we utilize the PyTorch implementation provided in \url{https://github.com/philipperemy/very-deep-convnets-raw-waveforms} and \url{https://github.com/kyungyunlee/sampleCNN-pytorch} as baseline for the US8K experiments and the MTAT experiments \citet{lee2017sample}, respectively.
+By doing so, we aim to preserve the reproducibility of the experiments in the baseline papers during our own experiments, as some important training factors are not specified in the baseline papers, e.g., the learning rate used in \citet{dai2017very}.
+Unfortunately, \citet{abdoli2019end} do not provide code and we were forced to interpret some of the ambiguities in the paper, e.g., the pooling type utilized in the pooling layers and the loss metric used.

 Any omitted parameters can safely be considered to be the default values in \texttt{PyTorch 1.5.0}.
-All our experiments are carried out in a Nvidia TITAN RTX GPU.
+Our experiments are carried out in a Nvidia TITAN RTX GPU.